 Diagnosis of listeriosis on clinical grounds alone is often cumbersome, partly because pathognomonic signs are scarce, and partly because it is a rare infection and often not considered in differential diagnosis.
 Furthermore, Listeria monocytogenes may be misidentified in the clinical laboratory for various reasons.

-Gram staining of specimens from normally sterile sites may suggest a diagnosis of listeriosis, as short gram-positive rods are seen in bot intracellular and extracellular locations.
+Gram staining of specimens from normally sterile sites may suggest a diagnosis of listeriosis, as short gram-positive rods are seen in both intracellular and extracellular locations.
 Nevertheless, the bacteria may appear coccoid, filamentous or even gram-negative, especially in cerebrospinal fluid from patients with partially treated meningitis.

-A large array of systems which detect listerial antigens – such as enzyme-linked immunosorbent assay or reversed passive latex agglutination – have been developed, but mostly for the identification of Listeria in food.
+A large array of systems that detect listerial antigens – such as enzyme-linked immunosorbent assay or reversed passive latex agglutination – have been developed, but mostly for the identification of Listeria in food.
 Thus isolation of this pathogen and identification of characteristic biochemical reactions is most often enough for presumptive identification, which should be confirmed with specific manual or automatic identification systems.

 Detection of antibodies has occasionally proved useful in the identification of outbreaks, as well as in seroprevalence studies, but a fourfold rise in titer is required for definitive diagnosis.
 Unfortunately, in sporadic cases, acute sera are rarely available by the time listeriosis is suspected.